CornerstonePres/cornerstone-pres/_groups/living-stones-young-adult.md

 ---
 **WEDNESDAYS at 6:30 p.m.** at Cornerstone Presbyterian Church in a COVID-safe environment.

+This small group of 18-30somethings meets weekly to connect, build faith relationships, reflect on a theme found in scriptures, serve together in the community, and enjoy fellowship activities.

 **Peter wrote to the church in his first letter (1 Peter 2:4-10):**

 "As you come to him, who is the Living Stone \[Jesus] - rejected by humans but chosen by God and precious to God - you also, like living stones, are being built into a spiritual house to be a holy priesthood, offering spiritual sacrifices acceptable to God through Jesus Christ.
 For in Scripture it states: